davidmreed/nonskating.club/content/guides/jam-timer.md

 **Starting state**: ⌚ Period Clock: Running, ⌚ Jam Clock: timing Jam

 1. Start a stopwatch to time the lineup period, as a **backup** to the scoreboard.
-2. Return to a position near the Pivot Line area.
+2. Follow the steps under **Before each jam that directly follows another jam.**

 **Ending state**: ⌚ Period Clock: Running, ⌚ Jam Clock: timing Lineup Period